 For creators with existing content: Descript is unmatched for repurposing podcasts and videos.
 Not a blog-to-video tool, but essential for content workflows.

 The best approach?
 Use two tools.
-I use Pictory for quick social clips and Synthesia for training content.
+Pictory excels at quick social clips while Synthesia is ideal for training content.
 Different tools for different outputs.

 Frequently Asked Questions